Lightstreamer/Lightstreamer-kafka-connector/README.md

 When a client sends a subscription to the Kafka Connector, several error conditions can occur:

 - Connection issues: the Kafka broker may be unreachable due to network problems or an incorrect configuration of the [`bootstrap.servers`](#bootstrapservers) parameter.
-- Non-existent topics: none of the Kafka topics mapped in the [record routing](#record-routing-maptopic_nameto) configurations exist in the broker.
+- Non-existent topics: none of the Kafka topics mapped in the [record routing](#record-routing-maptopic_nameto) configurations exist in the Kafka broker.
 - Data extraction: issues may arise while [extracting data](#data-extraction-language) from incoming records and the [`record.extraction.error.strategy`](#recordextractionerrorstrategy) parameter is set to `FORCE_UNSUBSCRIPTION`.

 In these scenarios, the Kafka Connector triggers the unsubscription from all the items that were subscribed to the [target connection](#data_providername---kafka-connection-name).
 A client can be notified about the unsubscription event by implementing the `onUnsubscription` event handler, as shown in the following Java code snippet: